Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 3/Semester 1/🟥I3303 - Operating Systems 2/🟦1 # Pipes and things/🟩3@ Inter-Process Communication.md

 read(fd[0], &x, 10*sizeof(int));
 ```

+### Reading & Writing Pipe Queue
+The pipe created is basically a queue, so if you:
+- `write()` to the pipe, the buffer is added to the queue
+- `read()` from the pipe, the first element of the queue is **removed** into the buffer

 ## Syncing with pipes
-**_Reminder of block statement:_**
-_A block statement, or compound statement, **lets you group any number of data definitions, declarations, and statements into one statement**.
-All definitions, declarations, and statements enclosed within a single set of braces are treated as a single statement.
-You can use a block wherever a single statement is allowed._

-- Reading from empty pipe is a blocking statement **if there is a  writer in other side**.
+- Reading from an **empty pipe** blocks the process _(stops it from continuing)_ **if there is another process writing from the other side**.
 Pipe is empty while the writer is still not closed.
 So the pipe waits until the writer writes something in order to read it.
-- Writing in full pipe is a blocking statement **if there is a reader in other side**.
-Pipe is full while the reader is not closed. pipe waits until the reader reads something so it gives the pipe space to write.
+- Writing in a **full pipe** blocks the process _(stops it from continuing)_ **if there is another process reading from the other side**.
+Pipe is full while the reader is not closed.
+Pipe waits until the reader reads something so it gives the pipe space to write.

 ## Pipe & fork()
 If I want to use pipe as a way of communication between parent and child, I need to create a pipe before forking.